CodyTolene/3D-Printing/README.md

 ## Wrapping Up

-Thanks to all the people and projects that made this possible!
-I hope you enjoy this project as much as I enjoyed working on it.
-If you have any questions, please let me know by opening an issue [here][github-issues-link].
+Thanks to  everyone who has supported me and my work.
+If you would like to support me further, you can do so by buying me a coffee or donating Bitcoin.
+Your support is greatly appreciated and helps me continue to create and share my work with the world.

 | Type                                                                      | Info                                                                       |
 | :------------------------------------------------------------------------ | :------------------------------------------------------------------------- |